-Stakeholder and expert input further informs the mapping from fairness concerns to requirements (P11, P17, P25), ensuring domain knowledge, ethical considerations, and regulatory guidance, such as “citing the fairness requirements through stakeholder engagement” (P1), and “reached out to experts...feedback helps decrease data imbalance” (P17).
+Stakeholder and expert input further informs the mapping from fairness concerns to requirements (e.g., P17, P25), ensuring domain knowledge, ethical considerations, and regulatory guidance.
+For instance, p25 quoted the following: \\

+\begin{myquote} { ``...meet with the finance department to define requirements ensuring no bias affects the model...for example, excluding special abilities as a feature.'' } \end{myquote}

+\imp{This demonstrates that fairness is not only a technical problem but also a socio-technical one, where expert judgment and stakeholder perspectives are critical to defining meaningful and contextually appropriate requirements.}

-Further, formalization tools like checklists, model cards, and documentation in JIRA help track and operationalize these requirements throughout the SDLC, as stated by P1: \\ \begin{myquote} { ``...sprint planning templates ensuring fairness were discussed during backlog grooming and sprint retrospectives... we designed model cards to address demographic skew and evaluate results broken down by gender, age, and region... we documented everything in JiRA'' } \end{myquote} The results indicate that fairness concerns are converted into requirements through an iterative process, combining data analysis, stakeholder input, and formal documentation, making abstract fairness goals measurable and enforceable in practice.
+Overall, results indicate that fairness concerns are converted into requirements through an iterative process, combining data analysis, stakeholder input, and formal documentation, making abstract fairness goals measurable and enforceable in practice.